Druid-of-Luhn/Growl-Styles/README.md

 <a name="list"></a>
 ## List of the styles

+* Windows 8 blue – by Billy Brown
+* Windows 8 green – by Billy Brown
+* Windows 8 orange – by Billy Brown
-* Windows 8 – by Billy Brown
+* Windows 8 purple – by Billy Brown

 ### Other nice styles